UWPCE-PythonCert/Py100/README.rst

 See the Syllabus for more detail.

-Class materials are available in html rendered version from here:
+Class materials are available in html rendered version here:

 https://uwpce-pythoncert.github.io/Py100/build/html/index.html